chaitanya-basava/Letters-and-Digits-classification/README.md

 In this repository we can find three ipynb files, each file contains the code for the following:
 <ol>
-  <li>The <b>OFL_Assign_1.ipynb</b> file contains the code for a basic binary classifier, which classifies if the input image contains a letter or a digit.</li>
+  <li>The <b><a href="https://github.com/chaitnayabasava/Letters-and-Digits-classification/blob/master/OFL_Assign_1.ipynb">OFL_Assign_1.ipynb</a></b> file contains the code for a basic binary classifier, which classifies if the input image contains a letter or a digit.</li>
-  <li>The <b>OFL_Assign_2.ipynb</b> file contains the code for a four class classifier, the four classes are even, odd, vowel and consonant.
+  <li>The <b><a href="https://github.com/chaitnayabasava/Letters-and-Digits-classification/blob/master/OFL_Assign_2.ipynb">OFL_Assign_2.ipynb</a></b> file contains the code for a four class classifier, the four classes are even, odd, vowel and consonant.
 The classifier has to predicit what type does the input image contain in an end-to-end fashion.</li>
-  <li>The <b>OFL_Assign_3.ipynb</b> file contains a classifier to classify what letter or digit is present in the input image.</li>
+  <li>The <b><a href="https://github.com/chaitnayabasava/Letters-and-Digits-classification/blob/master/OFL_Assign_3.ipynb">OFL_Assign_3.ipynb</a></b> file contains a classifier to classify what letter or digit is present in the input image.</li>
 </ol>

 The dataset used for training these classifiers is <b>emnist</b> dataset which contains 47 classes (10 - digits, 26 - lower case letters and 11 - upper case letters).
 In the train set there are a total of 112,800 (2,400 per class) images and in the test set there are 18,800 (400 per class) images.
 The dataset can be downloaded from <a href="https://drive.google.com/open?id=12OYCKGQp1VybvLM157ioLU4Bjt7PWpt-">Here</a>.
 Else you can directly download the processed npy files from <a href="https://drive.google.com/drive/folders/1mM0AXR0dk0fFucac0bRi7SrIl90g3KJK?usp=sharing">Here</a> and place them in npy_files directory.

-The <b>pre_processing.py</b> file can be used to create the processed npy files which were used to train and test the models.
+The <b><a href="https://github.com/chaitnayabasava/Letters-and-Digits-classification/blob/master/pre_processing.py">pre_processing.py</a></b> file can be used to create the processed npy files which were used to train and test the models.
 <hr>
 The accuracies obtained for each tasks are as follows
 <ul>